“Deliver” is a series of industry events in Europe aimed at “e-logistics”, an obvious play on the term “e-commerce”.

 In rugby, you use your hands to pick up and carry the ball, something that would get you sent off the pitch in European football, or “soccer” as it is called in the US.

-But at least this relatively new sport, with its distinct rules, has its own name – rugby – in the UK.
+But at least this relatively popular sport, with its distinct rules, has its own name – rugby – in the UK.
 In the US, “football” generally means another game where the ball is handled rather than played with the feet, and so it is in Australia.

-And while understanding new technologies well enough to write about them can be laborious sometimes, it is as nothing compared to the bewildering goings-on in Australian rules football or America football, or even rugby – the only thing I’m sure of is that the ultimate objective is to carry the ball to your opponent’s end zone or kick it through the upright sticks.
+And while understanding new technologies well enough to write about them can be laborious sometimes, it is as nothing compared to the bewildering goings-on in Australian rules football or American football, or even rugby – the only thing I’m sure of is that the ultimate objective is to carry the ball to your opponent’s end zone or kick it through the upright sticks.

 But even if that general rule flummoxes you, you can enjoy the traditional dancing (pictured above) whenever a nation with a Maori team play.